HenrikSamuelsson/reading-intro-to-programming-with-cpp-for-engineers/chapter-01/exercise-01/pcppe-ch01-ex01.md

     a <- 17
 ```

-In iteration 3 we have a result because b becomes 0, the condition to stop iterating, a is now 17.
-The GCD of 255 and 221 is hence 17.
+In iteration 3 b becomes 0 meaning tha we have the final result this is the condition to stop iterating.
+The result is stored in a that is now 17.
+The conclusion is that GCD of 255 and 221 is hence 17.